 - Burgers: Turkey burgers, Italian hamburgers, and easy baked hamburgers could always use a grilled side dish.

-- Mains: Easy grilled chicken, steak kabobs, and meatloaf to name a few.
+- Mains: Easy grilled chicken or chicken thighs on grill, steak kabobs, and meatloaf to name a few.

 - To store: Leftovers can be kept in an airtight container stored in the fridge for up to 3 days.
 Can be eaten cold tossed in salads or warmed back up again.